inetum-orleans/docker-devbox-vagrant/README.md

 ### User interface PORTAINER

 A user interface is available in order to manage containers/volumes.
-Reachable at : `portainer.local` (should be added in the host machine hosts file if needed).
+Reachable at : `portainer.test` (should be added in the host machine hosts file if needed).
 It is based on [PORTAINER](https://portainer.readthedocs.io/en/stable/index.html)